 The last two ships of the 1942 Naval Construction program were to have been battleships of about 90,000 metric tons armed with either eight or nine 51 cm (20.1") cannons.
 After some study - and perhaps a dose of reality - these ships were redesigned as slightly larger Yamato class ships armed with six main guns in three twin turrets.
 These ships were never officially ordered and all plans were destroyed at the end of World War II.

+No formal designation seems to have been assigned to these guns.
+During development, they were informally known as A Gun (Kô Hô) Type.
+The bore diameter may have been purposely mis-stated, similar to how the 46 cm guns were officially called 40 cm guns.
 Type 98 (1938) is my estimate, but they may have been Type 94 if their breech mechanism design followed that of the 46 cm guns.

 |Designation||51 cm/45 (20.1") "A" (Kô Hô) Type 98 (?)
 (Model 1938)